 For the Pickled Lettuce

-- Heat water, vinegar, sugar, mustard seeds, red chili flakes, and garlic in a sauce pan until sugar is fully dissolved.
-Allow to cool to room temperature then pour over lettuce in a bowl.
+- Heat the water, vinegar, syrup, mustard seeds, red chilli flakes, and garlic in a sauce pan for 3-5 minutes to render the flavours.
+Allow to cool to room temperature, then pour over lettuce in a bowl.
 Press down with a weighted plate for about an hour.
 Transfer into a pickling jar and refrigerate.

-- Set a pizza stone or baking sheet in the oven and heat to 500F for about 45 minutes.
+- Set a pizza stone or baking sheet in the oven and heat to 260C/500F for about 45 minutes.

-- In a bowl, combine 2 ¼ cups flour, salt, and olive oil.
-Slowly add in ½ cup of water until the dough comes into a ball.
+- In a bowl, combine the flour, salt, and olive oil.
+Slowly add in the 120ml of water until the dough comes into a ball.

 - Divide the dough into 12 portions.